CyR1en/Voxx/Docs/Final.md

 ##### Getting User List

-A request that the client can make to get all the registered user in the server.
+A request that the client can make to get all the registered users in the server.

 The request body for getting the user list is super simple and does not require any parameter: